Just-/KZPMusicKeyboard/README.md

 KZPMusicKeyboard
 ============

-Drop this into an iOS project to enable versatile musical data entry.
+Drop this into an iPad project to enable versatile musical data entry.
 It can also be used as a playable virtual instrument if required.

 ![alt text](https://github.com/kazoompah/KZPMusicKeyboard/blob/master/example.png "Example interface")